How to Recover GoPro Videos from SD Card

 First, you should check if your card is correctly inserted (face side up).
 You should hear an audible click when it pops into place.
 If this isn’t working, take a soft cloth and clean the contacts on your SD card before trying again.
 Lastly, make sure that it’s actually working by testing it on another device.

-2. Invalid Memory Card File System
+Invalid GoPro Memory Card File System

 If you get this message, it’s time to format your card and recreate the invalid memory card file system.
 But before you do that, make sure to use a data recovery tool like Disk Drill to get back lost GoPro videos.
 While you could theoretically perform data recovery after formatting, it’s likely data recovery results wouldn’t be as good.